This post may contain affiliate links. Please see my disclosure policy for details.

 Once you reach the top of Bhagsunag waterfall, there’s a beautiful pool waiting for you there with the waterfall crashing right into it!
 It’s so refreshing with the heat and you will definitely want to jump right in, especially if it’s a hot day.

-Dharamshala and Mcleoadganj in July was freezing as it’s up in the mountains and it rained everyday I was there.
+In July, Dharamshala and Mcleoadganj were freezing as it’s up in the mountains and it rained every day I was there.

 The water was ice cold too so I really didn’t fancy jumping in it!
 I was getting soaked already with the power of the waterfall.

-As a woman in India, I also get a little off put by the amount of boys that swim in their underwear and splash about.
+As a woman in India, I also get a little off-put by the number of boys that swim in their underwear and splash about.
 In India, it’s expected for women to cover up and although I was prepared to go in fully dressed, I wouldn’t do it unless there were other girls doing it too.

 Shiva Café & No Name Café at Bhagsunag Waterfall